nodemcu/nodemcu-firmware/docs/en/modules/wifi_monitor.md

 ## wifi.monitor.channel()

 This sets the channel number to monitor.
+Note that in many applications you will want to step through the channel numbers at regular intervals.
+Beacon frames (in particular) are typically sent every 102 milliseconds, so a switch time of (say) 150 milliseconds seems to work well.

 #### Syntax
 `wifi.monitor.channel(channel)`